 South Africa’s only walking festival is becoming the ‘not-to-miss’ event on the Garden Route over the Easter Weekend.
-Home to the country’s most famous trails and hikes, the festival celebrates the region’s iconic walks and appeals to adventure lovers and walkers of every kind, offering an exciting programme suitable for everyone in the family, from beginners to seasoned hikers.
+Home to our country’s most famous trails and hikes, the festival celebrates the region’s iconic walks and appeals to adventure lovers while offering an exciting programme suitable for everyone in the family, from kids to seasoned hikers.

 “Join us for fun time out, meet new friends and discover hidden gems off the beaten track.
 This festival is ideal for families and everyone keen to discover new trails,” concludes Saintz.